bctnry/rall/README.md

 - read/write file
 - basic algorithm for string manipulation

 at least.
-If you can you're able to do something meaningful with the language that you're using. *You should be able to achieve this at least in the 3rd day after you've started to learn the language.*
+If you can you're capable of doing something meaningful with the language that you're using. *You should be able to achieve this at least in the 3rd day after you've started to learn the language.*